HL7NZ/nhi/input/pagecontent/updateIdentity.md

 ### Update Identity

-The update identity operations allow an authorised user to update a persons self-identified attributes on a persons identity record
+The update identity operations allow an authorised user to update a persons self-identified attributes on a persons identity record.

+This includes:
+* Gender
+* Ethnicity
+* Pronoun - future scope
+* Language - future scope
+* Iwi - future scope

 ### Update-identity